-Create a team and join this exciting three-part competition to present your proposal to green up your high school or your community.
-Participation is free and includes keynote presentation, localvore lunch, tee shirt, and more.
-Winning teams receive up to $1,000 to implement their greening proposals.
-All proposals get sent to the office of Senator Bernie Sanders for review and possible future funding.
+Create a team and join this exciting three-part competition to present your proposal to green up your high school community.
+Participation is free and includes keynote presentation, lunch, t-shirt, and more.
+Your team is guaranteed to win some level of funding, up to $2,000, to implement your greening proposal.
+All proposals will be forwarded to the office of Sen. Bernie Sanders for review and possible future funding.

 2012 Summit a Big Success